tmtk75/tmtk75.github.io/_posts/2012-05-02-chef_server_installation_on_ubuntu-11.10.md

 I'll explain how to set up chef-server with exact versions.
 They are ruby 1.9.2 and [ubuntu-11.10][ubuntu].

+You can absolutely set up chef-server after this post!

   [chef-home]: http://wiki.opscode.com/display/chef/Home
   [ubuntu]: http://www.ubuntu.com/